magetop/magento2-progressive-web-application/README.md

-# Magento 2 Progressive Web Application (PWA) by MageTop
+# Magento 2 Progressive Web Application by MageTop

 **Magento 2 Progressive Web Application (PWA)** by Magetop is a new technology that combines the best of mobile web and the best of mobile apps to create a superior mobile web experience.
 They are installed on the phone like a normal app (web app) and can be accessed from the home screen.